microsoft/FluidFramework/experimental/PropertyDDS/examples/property_inspector/README.md

 # Property Inspector
-An app for inspecting documents created by propertyDDS using an efficient table-tree.
+An app for inspecting documents created by PropertyDDS using an efficient table-tree.

 ## Getting Started